Updated March 9, 2021

 Dippity Pig Syndrome (Erythema Multiforme)

 This disease, which is sometimes called Bleeding Back Syndrome, affects younger pigs and is most prevalent in the spring, though it can occur any time of year.
 Not much is known about the exact cause of this disease, but it appears to be brought about by stress, with sun exposure and sunburn being possible triggers.
-Onset of symptoms is very sudden with pigs who appear to be fine suddenly falling down on their back legs intermittently (referred to as “dipping”) and squealing in pain.
-Another common sign associated with Dippity Pig Syndrome is a pig taking a few steps backwards before they collapse in their back legs.
+Onset of clinical signs is very sudden with pigs who appear to be fine suddenly falling down on their back legs intermittently (referred to as “dipping”) and squealing in pain.
+Another common sign associated with Dippity Pig Syndrome is a pig taking a few steps backward before they collapse in their back legs.
 In some cases, the individual may tuck their tail and dip their back end without fully collapsing.
 These episodes often appear as if the pig is “dipping” in response to a painful stimulus they are trying to get away from.
 Affected pigs may also have skin lesions.
-There is no definitive treatment for this syndrome.
-Symptoms typically disappear within 1-3 days, though some individuals may have recurring episodes later on.
-Young pigs who have been affected, even multiple times, typically do not have episodes as adults.
-If one of your residents is showing signs of this syndrome, be sure to consult with your veterinarian regarding treatment and to rule out other possible causes of their symptoms.
-The most common recommendation is moving the individual to a comfortable space, reducing their stress as much as possible until they are no longer having episodes, and managing their pain with proper analgesics.
-If they have open skin lesions or sunburn, those will need to be treated as well.

 Sources:

-- Common Diseases Of Pet Pigs | Matthew Edson, DVM, MICP
+Common Diseases Of Pet Pigs | Matthew Edson, DVM, MICP

-- Dippity Pig Syndrome | North American Pet Pig Association
+Dippity Pig Syndrome | North American Pet Pig Association

-- Dippity Pig Syndrome/Bleeding Back Syndrome | Pig Advocates League
+Dippity Pig Syndrome/Bleeding Back Syndrome | Pig Advocates League

 Dry Skin

 There are a variety of conditions that can cause skin issues in pigs including mange, lice, ringworm, sunburn, skin cancer, erysipelas, Actinobacillus suis, greasy pig, dippity pig syndrome, and pox.
 Pigs can also develop dry, itchy skin without a more sinister underlying cause.
-Potbellied pigs seem to be especially prone to this issue.
-Be sure to discuss any skin issues with your veterinarian to make sure it is not a symptom of a more serious issue.
+Mini pigs seem to be especially prone to this issue.
+Be sure to discuss any skin issues with your veterinarian to make sure it is not a sign of a more serious issue.
 You can talk to your veterinarian about increasing your residents’ fatty acid intake (while being careful not to cause unhealthy weight gain) to help address skin issues, or they may be able to recommend topical treatments to help moisturize the skin.

 Sources:

-- Diseases of Potbellied Pigs | Merck Manual
+Diseases Of Miniature Pet Pigs | Merck Manual

-- Hoof Cracks & Dry Skin | California Potbellied Pig Association, Inc.
+Hoof Cracks & Dry Skin | California Potbellied Pig Association, Inc.

 Ear Hematoma

 If a pig suffers a trauma to their ear, they may develop an ear hematoma.
-This could be the result of being bitten by another pig, another type of injury, or from trauma caused by forceful headshaking.
+This could be the result of being bitten by another pig, another type of injury, or trauma caused by forceful headshaking.
 In the case of headshaking, if it is forceful enough and constant enough to result in a hematoma, there is likely an underlying issue causing the pig discomfort.
 This might be from mange, lice, an ear infection, or another issue inside the ear.
 It’s important to address the underlying issue in addition to the hematoma itself.
 Whatever the original cause of the trauma, subcutaneous hemorrhage results in a large, fluid-filled ear pinna (the visible part of the ear, or ear flap).
 In most cases, it’s best to leave the ear alone, but you should consult with your veterinarian for guidance.
-Attempting to drain the ear can result in bacteria being introduced into the ear which could then result in an abscess.
+Attempting to drain the ear can result in bacteria being introduced into the ear which could then result in an infection.
 Ear hematomas typically resolve on their own, but this could take many weeks or even months.
 In most cases, the ear will become hard, thickened, and misshapen.
 In severe cases, amputation of the pinna may be recommended.

 Sources:

-- Aural (Ear) Hematoma | Iowa State University (Non-Compassionate Source)
+Aural (Ear) Hematoma | Iowa State University (Non-Compassionate Source)

-- Haematoma | The Pig Site (Non-Compassionate Source)
+Haematoma | The Pig Site (Non-Compassionate Source)

 Ear Infections